Opel Vectra: Facelift

+The ST200 was a limited run car developed and built by MSD in Milton Keynes.
+Based on the Vectra GSI, upgrades included AP Racing four-pot calipers and 325 mm discs, AP Racing Suretrac LSD, a lowered final drive, KONI suspension, Speedline wheels and Recaro seat.
+Power was increased to 200 PS.
+Only 38 ST200s were produced.

+The Supertouring was a limited edition trim level based on the Vectra SRi.
+It was available in only three colours - white, black or red.
+Two engines were offered - the 2.0 16v with 136 PS or the 170 PS 2.5 V6, with an Irmscher sports exhaust system and white 16-inch alloys and GSi front bumpers.

 Only 3,900 2.5 GSi models were ever produced, mostly in saloon and hatchback guise.
 With only 317 estate versions produced during this time, they became one of the rarest production Vauxhalls ever.

-On model years 2001 and 2002, a last of the line 2.6 GSi was made also but these were limited to five hundred cars.
+On the 2001 and 2002 model years, a last of the line 2.6 GSi was made also but these were limited to five hundred cars.
 These were again mostly saloons and hatchbacks, however 37 estates were made.
-These models received a host of extra upgrades, including to Xenon headlamps, and larger front brakes.
+These end of production models received a host of upgrades, including Xenon headlamps and larger front brakes.

 In October 2013, Top Gear magazine placed the 1995 Vectra on its list of The 13 Worst Cars Of The Last 20 Years, describing the car as "so mediocre that Jeremy Clarkson refused to drive it."

 Production of the Vectra B ended in March 2002.